Scientists can implant false memories into mice

 But he added that it's only an advance in "basic neuroscience" and that these methods could not be directly applied to humans for many years.

-"But basic science always helps in the end, and it may be possible, one day, to use similar techniques to silence neurons causing the association to fear."'Diseases of thought'
+"But basic science always helps in the end, and it may be possible, one day, to use similar techniques to silence neurons causing the association to fear."

 Mark Mayford of the Scripps Research Institute in San Diego, US, said: "The question is, how does the brain change with experience?
 That's the heart of everything the brain does.